 Section 9.2 of the Graduate School Handbook

 In those instances in which a student accepts an offer before April 15 and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining a written release from the appointing unit to which the commitment has been made.

 Those appointing units offering initial appointments after April 15 must make offers as early as possible during the spring semester and summer term.

-Period of Appointment.
 A typical GA appointment is for autumn and spring semesters; however, work patterns are determined locally and may vary due to summer term staffing needs.
 GAs should be hired for no less than a full semester, unless prior approval has been established with the Graduate School.
 The following appointment dates should be used to direct the efforts for GAs each semester: